bryansmullen/fidil/readme.md

 - MIDI playback tool - Develop a MIDI player which can organise tunes into sets and play them back at desired tempo to practice to.
 - History database - develop a dynamic webpage which automatically organises content in the History page into searchable categories based on topic, date, and popularity.
-- Tune database - develop a system for users to submit their own tunes in a way which will be compatible with the MIDI playback tool, and which will group different settings of the same tune in a simple, elegant fashion.
+- Tune database - develop a system for users to submit their tunes in a way which will be compatible with the MIDI playback tool, and which will group different settings of the same tune in a simple, elegant fashion.

 [BACK TO CONTENTS](#Contents)